 6.5.2.3 ECS Address Provisioning by a 3rd Party AF

 As described in TS 23.558 [5], the Edge Configuration Server can be deployed in a 3rd party domain by a service provider.
-An AF in the MNO domain or, if the Edge Configuration Server is deployed in a 3rd party domain by a service provider, a 3rd party AF can use Nnef_ParameterProvision to provide, update, or delete AF provided ECS Address Configuration Information applying on a DNN and/or S-NSSAI for a UE (that may be identified by its GPSI), or a group of UE (See TS 23.502 [3], clause 4.15.6.2).
+An AF in the MNO domain or, if the Edge Configuration Server is deployed in a 3rd party domain by a service provider, a 3rd party AF can use Nnef_ParameterProvision to provide, update, or delete AF provided ECS Address Configuration Information applying on a DNN and/or S-NSSAI for a group of UE, or any UE (See TS 23.502 [3], clause 4.15.6.2).

 When the AF uses Nnef_ParameterProvision to send a new AF provided ECS Address Configuration Information to the UDM (e.g. because on Application layer activity, etc.), the UDM may notify the impacted SMF(s) of the updated Subscription provided ECS Address Configuration Information and the new ECS Address Configuration Information will be sent to the UE(s) in a PDU Session Modification procedure.

-NOTE: Mechanisms to avoid signalling overload when the AF uses Nnef_ParameterProvision to send new ECS Address Information to many UEs are defined in TS 23.502 [3].
+NOTE 1: Mechanisms to avoid signalling overload when the AF uses Nnef_ParameterProvision to send new ECS Address Information to many UEs are defined in TS 23.502 [3].

-Editor's note: It is FFS whether any UE or a single UE can be configured with ECS address.
+NOTE 2: The AF provides ECS Address Configuration Information to 5GC that target any UEs or a group of UE.

 6.5.2.4 ECS Address Provisioning by MNO

 The ECS Address Configuration Information can be provisioned by the MNO subscription provisioning in UDM.